emlynoregan/pybOTL/README.md

-bOTL.py
+pybOTL
 =======

 This is the Python reference implementation of bOTL.

+You can use bOTL in your code by simply including the file bOTL.py .
+Have a look at main.py for an example of how to use it (and find more detail in the tests).

-The spec of bOTL is included below:
+The spec of bOTL is included below (currently incomplete).

 ====================================================
 bOTL Object Transformation Language